SLU-foodsystems/CIBUSmod/docs/MANUAL.md

 <img src="figs/manual/default_data_ref_csv.png"> \
 *Example of how to read data from external .csv-file via default workbooks*

 The .csv-files can be structured in two ways, either with *parameters as columns* or with *filter values as columns*.
-In the the first case (i.e. *parameters as columns*) the first row in the .csv-file is interpreted as column headings and any column heading preceded by `f_` is interpreted as a filter level in a similar way as in the default data workbooks.
+In the first case (i.e. *parameters as columns*) the first row in the .csv-file is interpreted as column headings and any column heading preceded by `f_` is interpreted as a filter level in a similar way as in the default data workbooks.
 Other column headings are interpreted as parameter names (see example below).
 Only columns corresponding to the parameter names specified in the default workbook are retrieved (see example above where the same .csv-file is defined for multiple parameters).

 <img src="figs/manual/default_data_csv_par.png"> \
 *Example of .csv-file with **parameters as columns** structure*

 The second structure (i.e. *filter values as columns*) is invoked by writing `cols_as_filter: <filter level>` in the first cell of the .csv-file, where `<filter level>` is a filter level name preceded by `f_`.
 The second row is then interpreted as column names and any column name preceded by `f_` are assumed to represent filter levels and all other columns are assumed to represent filter values on the level specified in the first cell of the .csv-file (see example below).
-The paramter name is infered from the parameter name stated in the default data workbook on the row refereing to the .csv-file.
+The parameter name is inferred from the parameter name stated in the default data workbook on the row referring to the .csv-file.

 <img src="figs/manual/default_data_csv_filter.png"> \
 *Example of .csv-file with **filter values as columns** structure*

 ## Scenario data workbooks
-Scenarios are defined in Excel wrokbooks located in `data/scenarios/`.
+Scenarios are defined in Excel workbooks located in `data/scenarios/`.
 When defining scenarios only parameters that are to be changed compared to the default values need to be specified.
 Any parameters not defined in a scenario data workbook are retained with their default values.
 The scenario data workbooks should contain one sheet per module with where parameters are to be changed in the scenario (see example below).
-Sheet names need to match the filenames of corresponding default data workbooks (without the .xlsx file extention).
+Sheet names need to match the filenames of corresponding default data workbooks (without the .xlsx file extension).
 Each sheet needs to include the column headings `parameter` and `val_is` as well as at least one defined year (column headings starting with `y_`).
 They may also include column headings for filter levels (starting with `f_`).

 <img src="figs/manual/scenario_data_example1.png"> \
 *Example of scenario Excel data sheet*

 Changes in parameter values can be specified in absolute or relative terms by writing `abs` or `rel` in the `val_is` column, respectively.
 When specifying parameter values in relative terms a factor to be multiplied by the parameter's default value is specified.
-So, in the above example the yield of all crops are increased by 25% (factor 1.25) to 2050 compared to their respective default yields, except if `crop` equlats `'Ley for fodder'` in which case the yield is increased by 30% (factor 1.3).
-When specifying scenario parameter values in absolute terms these will directly replace the corresponding default paramter values.
+So, in the above example the yield of all crops are increased by 25% (factor 1.25) to 2050 compared to their respective default yields, except if `crop` equals `'Ley for fodder'` in which case the yield is increased by 30% (factor 1.3).
+When specifying scenario parameter values in absolute terms these will directly replace the corresponding default parameter values.

 When the model updates parameter values it goes through all default parameter values and tries to find the one scenario parameter value with the largest number of matching filter levels analogously with how parameter values are located when running the model (as described above).
 This means that parameter values to change in a scenario can only be defined in more general terms than default parameter values (i.e. applying to several default parameter values, such as in the case of yield above) but never more precise.
 So, if the default value for the parameter `seed` from the earlier example is defined for the filter levels `crop`, `crop_prod` and `prod_system` a scenario can't change this parameter independently on the `region` level without first explicitly specifying this filter level in the default data workbook.

 > [!CAUTION]
-> When using the `abs` keyword in the `val_is` columns it is important to make sure that the scenario parameter value corresponds to only the desired default paramter value (i.e. by using the exact same filter levels and values in the scenario data workbook as in the default data workbook) to avoid replacing unintended paramter values.
+> When using the `abs` keyword in the `val_is` columns it is important to make sure that the scenario parameter value corresponds to only the desired default parameter value (i.e. by using the exact same filter levels and values in the scenario data workbook as in the default data workbook) to avoid replacing unintended parameter values.

 Scenario parameter values can be specified for any chosen years by adding columns with `y_` prefix.
 When the model updates parameter values for a given scenario and year it will use values specified under the corresponding year if available.
 If that year is not specified but an earlier **and** a later year is available, it will linearly interpolate between those years.
 If only an earlier year is available it will use that value and if only a later year is available it will not update parameter values.